 Why might a student with autism need SAC?

 SAC may be needed for a student with autism for the following reasons:

 - Require regular breaks.

-- Obsessive compulsive behaviours may take up exam time.
+- Obsessive compulsive behaviours may take up assessment time.

-- Organisational skills and time management skills may mean they do not finish the exam in the usual time allocated.
+- Organisational skills and time management skills may mean they do not finish the assessment in the usual time allocated.

-- Concentration skills may be impaired in exam situation.
+- Concentration skills may be impaired in assessment situations.